huaweicloud/terraform-provider-huaweicloud/docs/resources/bcs_instance.md

   `Isdeleting`, `Normal`, `AbNormal` and `Unknown`.
 * `peer_orgs/status_detail` - The peer status in the format like `1/1`.
 The denominator is the total number of peers in the organization, and the numerator is the number of normal peers.
+* `peer_orgs/address` - The peer domain name or IP address of the cluster.
 * `peer_orgs/address/domain_port` - The domain name address.
 * `peer_orgs/address/ip_port` - The IP address.
 * `kafka/name` - The Kafka instance name.